Parksville Origins & Evolution

 Parksville is immensely famous for its beaches, particularly, Parksville Beach and Rathtrevor Beach.
 Small islands accessible at low tide, warm waters for swimming, and sprawling sandbanks make these beaches the city’s crowning glory.

-The Englishman River Falls and Little Qualicum Falls provincial parks offer incredible hiking opportunities while showcasing the area’s rich biodiversity.
+The Englishman River Falls and Located in Qualicum Beach, Canada, Little Qualicum Falls is as remarkable as it is beautiful, offering an enthralling experience that resonates with the serenity and raw beauty of nature.
+The park that the falls are situated in boasts of one of the most pictorial waterfalls on Vancouver Island, widening its scope to both local and international tourists who cannot resist... provincial parks offer incredible hiking opportunities while showcasing the area’s rich biodiversity.
 Meanwhile, the Butterfly World and Gardens promise a magical experience with hundreds of butterflies and exotic plants.

 Commerce & Conveniences